MicroEJ/docs/ApplicationDeveloperGuide/metrology.rst

 Event Data
 ~~~~~~~~~~

-The following snippet registers a Metrology listener:
+The following snippet demonstrates how to register a Metrology listener:

 .. code-block:: java

         String[] names = new String(){"Parameter1","Parameter2",...};
-	Metrology.setParameterNames(names); //Sets names and max number of parameters
+	Metrology.setParameterNames(names); // Sets names and max number of parameters

         OnMetrologyEventListener listener = new OnMetrologyEventListener();
-        Metrology.setListener(listener);
+        Metrology.setListener(listener); // Register the listener

-The following snippet process data:
+Processing the data:

 .. code-block:: java